cdeck3r/3DScanner/docs/README.md

 **Target group: end-users**

-1. Get the customized image and node-specific `.zip` file
+1. Get the customized image and node-specific `autosetup.zip` file
-1. Flash the image and unzip the node-specific `.zip` file into the SD card's root directory
+1. Flash the image and copy the `autosetup.zip` file into the SD card's root directory
 1. Bootup the Raspberry with the just created SD card
-1. Point your browser to ... and check the for the new node to be online
+1. Point your browser to *tbd* and check the for the new node to be online

+## Operation

+An extended documentation for end-users.

+*tbd*

 ## Setup and Install Raspberry Pis